symfony/symfony-docs/console.rst

     The ability to use PHP attributes to configure commands was introduced in Symfony 5.3.

-If you can't use PHP attributes, register the command as a service and :doc:`tag it </service_container/tags>` with the ``console.command`` tag.
-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>`, this is already done for you, thanks to :ref:`autoconfiguration <services-autoconfigure>`.
+If you cannot use PHP attributes, register the command as a service and :doc:`tag it </service_container/tags>` with the ``console.command`` tag.
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>`, this is already done for you, thanks to :ref:`autoconfiguration <services-autoconfigure>`.